lunf/zShellWatch/README.md

 **qweather** has been introduced, and you can apply for a Key to replace the WeatherKit yourself.  https://dev.qweather.com/en/

 #### Custom background image added.
-* Next step, Add upload image function, auto-crop set as dial background image.
+#### Add upload image function, auto-crop set as dial background image.
+  * ~Attempt to add dynamic background image, power consumption is too high, give up...~

 # How to install